Exploring the Different Types of Scholarships in 2025

 Description:

-Field-specific scholarships are targeted at students pursuing careers in high-demand fields such as engineering, medicine, technology, and the arts.
+Field-specific scholarships are targeted at students pursuing careers in high-demand sectors such as engineering, medicine, technology, and the arts.
+These scholarships aim to develop talent in areas where there is a shortage of qualified professionals.

 Eligibility Criteria: